 Self catheterization - male

-You will use a catheter (tube) to drain urine from your bladder.
+A urinary catheter tube drains urine from your bladder.
 You may need a catheter because you have urinary incontinence (leakage), urinary retention (not being able to urinate), prostate problems, or surgery that made it necessary.

 Clean intermittent catheterization - male; CIC - male